ZhengZhang008/GrokkingAlgorithms/README.md

 # Zheng's Learning on Grokking Algorithms
+The intention behind creating this study note is to provide a convenient reference for the key concepts within this book.
+This resource aims to facilitate cross-referencing of information between Chinese and English, while also offering succinct explanations for each of the important knowledge points.

 The original book [Grokking Algorithms](https://www.manning.com/books/grokking-algorithms).

 The sample code at GitHub [Grokking Algorithms Sample Code](https://github.com/egonschiele/grokking_algorithms).